 Here are additional capabilities included with this release:

 Ensure device compliance with Conditional Access - Customers using Azure AD shared mode on dedicated devices will be able to secure their corporate data on user sign-in with Conditional Access that is based on device compliance.

 Customized sign-in experience - Customers will be able to leverage new Managed Home Screen customizations that were built specifically for Azure AD Shared device mode.
 For example, admins can allow users to define a session PIN for the duration of their shift and configure an automatic sign-out timer.

 To learn more about Azure AD Shared mode, dedicated devices, and/or Managed Home Screen, please see the following articles:

-To learn more about how to use the features in public preview, read on!
+To learn more about how to use the features, read on!

 In the Microsoft Endpoint Manager admin center, follow the steps listed here to get your dedicated device enrollment profile(s) and device groups appropriately set up.

-With Intune's October release, you will notice an option to specify a "Token type" when you create an enrollment profile.
-You can choose "Android Enterprise dedicated device (default)," or "Android Enterprise dedicated device with Azure AD shared mode (preview)."
+With Intune's April release, you will notice an option to specify a "Token type" when you create an enrollment profile.
+You can choose "Android Enterprise dedicated device (default)," or "Android Enterprise dedicated device with Azure AD shared mode."
 To enroll your devices with Azure AD Shared device mode automatically set up during enrollment, choose the latter.

 Check that any applications you want users to sign into with this solution have integrated with Azure AD's MSAL library and global sign-in and sign-out calls.
 If needed, read about how to add Managed Google Play apps to your devices and how to assign apps to groups.